jnavarro7/esp12f-e-raspberrypi-zero/README.md

 ## What it is

 A board that adds WiFi to the orignal Raspberry Pi zero that had no WiFi.
-THE ESP-12E attaches over the SDIO interface
+THE ESP-12E attaches over the SDIO interface.

+Originally designed in 2016, but just open sourcing it in 2024.

 ![top](/docs/top.jpg)
 ![bottom](/docs/bottom.jpg)